BusisiwePieterson/Git_Github_Basics/README.md

 #### *Working with Branches*

-`git checkout` : The git checkout command is used to switch branches, whenever the work is to be started on a different branch.
+`git checkout -b <branch name>` : The git checkout command is used to switch branches, whenever the work is to be started on a different branch.

-`git checkout -b <branch name>` : Checkout and create a new branch with that name
+Checkout can also be used to create a new branch.

 ![Images](images/Screenshot_3.png)